clicon/cligen/README.md

 The directory contains source for CLIgen.
 There are several example
 applications:
-    cligen_hello   Simplest possible.
+* cligen_hello Simplest possible.
 Just builds a 'hello world' greeting by in-line C
-    cligen_file	   Read a syntax specification from file.
-You must supply the file
+* cligen_file Read a syntax specification from file.
+You must supply the file.
-    cligen_tutorial Samples of techniques used in docs/cligen_tutorial.pdf
+* cligen_tutorial Samples of techniques used in cligen_tutorial.pdf.

-Reference documentation is found in the 'man' directory.
-There is a tutorial in the docs directory.
+There cligen_tutorial.pdf is a tutorial.

 CLIgen is covered by GPLv2.